 Introduction to Registry

 The database where all the settings of the Windows are stored is called a registry.
-It is arranged in a hierarchical order so that data can be retrieved whenever needed and used in the system.
+It is arranged in a hierarchical order to retrieve data whenever needed and used in the system.
 Mostly, the basic settings are stored in the registry for easy accessibility and usage.
 It can be information about the applications, data about the windows and software installed in the system.
 Registries work in the Windows system and are developed by Microsoft.
 It helps people to get data easily and to use them for further processing.
-All the systems have registry as the data is stored there.
+All the systems have a registry as the data is stored there.

 Importance of Registry

-4. The services data is stored in the registry and hence it helps the security manager to check the details when needed.
-Proper user authentication can be given to the systems to use registry so that the information will not be leaked.
+4. The services data is stored in the registry, and hence it helps the security manager to check the details when needed.
+Proper user authentication can be given to the systems to use the registry to not be leaked.